platformatic/db-workshop/slides.md

 ---

 # Step 4: apply the seed
-- To start from a clean slate, we need to reset the db first, so we can migrate to initial state (the undo scripts will drop the tables).
+- You might want to reset the database to a clean slate by migrating to initial state (the undo scripts will drop the tables).
 Removing `db.sqlite` also works.
 ```shell
 npx platformatic db migrate --to 000
 ```